seandstewart/bardly/pending/roman/julius-caesar/11-player.md

 With Pindarus his bondman, on this hill.

 **MESSALA**
-Is not that he t hat lies upon the ground?
+Is not that he that lies upon the ground?

 **TITINIUS**
 He lies not like the living.
 O my heart!